Recommended tire pressure for SRT Viper tires.

 To reset tire pressure monitoring system for SRT, make sure front and rear tires are inflated to the recommended levels.
 Turn the engine on, then press and hold the tire pressure reset button located under the steering wheel on the instrument panel.
 Hold the button down until the TPMS light blinks three times, then release the button.

-What is my recommended winter tire pressure for my SRT?
+What is recommended winter tire pressure for SRT?

 Recommended winter tire pressure for SRT is the same as all other seasons.
 You should keep tire inflation at recommended levels in any weather conditions.
 SRT tire inflation will decrease with lower outside temperatures, so make sure to check SRT tire pressure during winter months regularly to keep SRT tires properly inflated in the winter.